shivannis/xandr-docs-public/xandr-docs/articles/invest/use-recommendations-to-target-video-inventory.md

 ---
-title : Microsoft Invest - Use Recommendations to Target Video Inventory description : To act on the new inventory recommendations found under your video line item's Analytics tab, you can download them in a CSV file for analysis by an inventory manager, or select individual recommendations to create a new line item-level allowlist.
+title: Microsoft Invest - Use Recommendations to Target Video Inventory
+description: To act on the new inventory recommendations found under your video line item's Analytics tab, you can download them in a CSV file for analysis by an inventory manager, or select individual recommendations to create a new line item-level allowlist. ms.date: 10/28/2023
 ---